joaomdmoura/machinery/README.md

 end
 ```

-As you might notice you can use wildcards `"*"` to declare a transition that
+You can use wildcards `"*"` to declare a transition that can happen from any
-can happen from any state to a specific one.
+state to a specific one.

 ## Changing States

-To transit a struct into another state, you just need to
+To transition a struct to another state, call `Machinery.transition_to/3`.
-call `Machinery.transition_to/3`.

 ### `Machinery.transition_to/3`

 It takes three arguments:

-- `struct`: The `struct` you want to transit to another state.
+- `struct`: The `struct` you want to transition to another state.
-- `state_machine_module`: The module that holds the state machine logic, where Machinery as imported.
+- `state_machine_module`: The module that holds the state machine logic, where Machinery is imported.
 - `next_event`: `string` of the next state you want the struct to transition to.

-**Guard functions, before and after callbacks will be checked automatically.**

 ```elixir
 Machinery.transition_to(your_struct, YourStateMachine, "next_state")